muratcansarkalkan/NBALiveResolution/README.md

 - There is no extra hex edit needed, as aspect ratio is adjusted accordingly with width and height, rather than a fixed ratio.

+- For NBA Live 2005 and 06, there are two sizes of intros that can be created so the plugin can properly resize the videos, until I update the function properly.
+If you want to create videos 4:3 aspect ratio, you need to create it with a size of 640x480.
+If you want to create with 16:9 instead, you need to create it with a size of 1920x1088.

+- For NBA Live 07 and 08, there are no restrictions of creating video files, as game fits the video to the screen by default.

 ## Release Notes

 - v1.0: Initial release.